 “Natural History Museum collections provide a remarkable window into the past, which with modern-day technology allow us to explore the past effects of human activities and environmental change on species and ecosystems.
 This can be further put into context by studying the Icelandic Mediaeval literature, historic place names and zooarchaeological sites,” explains instigator of the research Hilmar J. Malmquist, Director of the Icelandic Museum of Natural History, Reykjavik, Iceland.

 - The walrus (Odobenus rosmarus) grows up to three meters in length and live up to 40 years.
-The male weighs up to 1500 kilo, while the female is slightly smaller.
+The male weighs up to 1500 kilos (3,300 lbs), while the female is slightly smaller.
 Both males and females have tusks.

-- The walrus occurs throughout the Arctic, divided in two subspecies, the Atlantic and Pacific walrus.
-The Atlantic walrus, to which the Icelandic belonged, numbers approximately 30.000 animals and occurs in north-eastern Canada, Greenland, Svalbard and north-western Russia.
+- The walrus occurs throughout the Arctic, divided into two subspecies, the Atlantic and Pacific walrus.
+The Atlantic walrus, to which the Icelandic belonged, numbers approximately 30.000 animals and occurs in north-eastern Canada, Greenland, Svalbard, and north-western Russia.

 A long-term population of genetically unique walruses in Iceland

 The scientists used carbon-14 dating of walrus remains found in Iceland to reveal that walruses inhabited Iceland for thousands of years, but disappeared shortly after the country’s settlement around 870 AD by the Norse.
 DNA was extracted from natural finding sites and archaeological excavations of walrus samples, and compared to data from contemporary walruses, documenting that the Icelandic walrus constituted a genetically unique lineage, distinct from all other historic and contemporary walrus populations in the North Atlantic.